Becklyn/ddd-doctrine-bridge/README.md

 use Doctrine\DBAL\Types\Type;
 Type::overrideType('datetime_immutable', 'Becklyn\Ddd\DateTime\Infrastructure\Doctrine\DateTimeImmutableMicrosecondsType');
 ```
-This should no longer be necessary with Doctrine ORM 3 as it should incorporate this feature natively.
+Only MySQL and Oracle are currently supported.
+For MySQL, this should no longer be necessary with Doctrine ORM 3 as it should incorporate this feature natively.
+For Oracle, activating the `\Becklyn\Ddd\DateTime\Infrastructure\Doctrine\MicrosecondsOracleSessionInit` Doctrine listener is required as well.